-We designed and built a novel Grid Information Service Architecture called Hybrid Grid Information Service (Hybrid Service), which provides unification, federation, and interoperability of Grid Information Services.
-The Hybrid Service forms an add-on architecture that interacts with the local information services and unifies them in a higher-level hybrid system.
-In other words, it provides a unifying architecture, where one can assemble metadata instances of different information services.
-We built a prototype implementation that showed that the Hybrid Service achieves unification of the two local information service implementations, WS-Context and Extended UDDI, and support their communication protocols.
-We also showed that the Hybrid Service achieves information federation by utilizing a global schema, which integrates local information service schemas, and user-provided mapping rules, which provides transformations between the metadata instances of the global schema and the local schemas.
-With these capabilities, the Hybrid Service enables different Grid Information Service implementations to interact with each other and share each other's metadata.
-Furthermore, the Hybrid Service provides the ability to issue integrated queries on the heterogeneous metadata space, where metadata comes from different information service providers.
-In turn, this enables the system to support an integrated access to not only quasi-static, rarely changing interaction-independent metadata, but also highly updated, dynamic interaction-dependent metadata associated with Grid/Web Services.
-We discuss semantics of the Hybrid Service in the following section followed by a section in which we discuss the architecture of the system.
+In our prototype implementation, we showed that the Hybrid Service is able to achieve unification of the two local information service implementations: WS-Context and Extended UDDI and support their communication protocols.
+We also showed that the Hybrid Service is able to achieve information federation by utilizing a global schema, which integrates local information service schemas, and user-provided mapping rules, which provides transformations between the metadata instances of the global schema and the local schemas.
+With these capabilities, the Hybrid Services enables different Grid Information Service implementations to interact with each other and share each other's metadata.
+Furthermore, the Hybrid Service provides the ability of issuing integrated queries on the heterogeneous metadata space where metadata comes from different information service providers.
+In turn, this enables the system to support an integrated access to not only quasi-static, rarely changing interaction-independent metadata, but also highly updated, dynamic interaction-dependent metadata associated to Grid/Web Services.
+We discuss semantics of the Hybrid Service in the following section followed by a section discussing the architecture of the system.

-4. Semantics
+4 Semantics

-In this section, we discuss four information service specifications: extended UDDI Specification, which extends the existing out-of-box UDDI Specification to address its aforementioned limitations (see Section 1); WS-Context Specification, which improves existing out-of-box Web-Service Context Specification to meet the aforementioned requirements of the Hybrid Service (see Section 1); Glue Schema Specification, which is used as-is to support interoperability with US and Europe Grid projects; and Unified Schema Specification, which integrates the first three information service specifications.
-We also discuss two Hybrid Service Schemas: Hybrid Schema and SpecMetadata Schema, which define the necessary abstract data models to achieve a generic architecture for unification and federation of different information service Specifications in the Hybrid Service.
-The documentation related to the Hybrid Service Specifications and XML Schemas can be accessed from the project website at (Aktas, 2009).
+In this section, first, we discuss four information service specifications: the Extended UDDI, the WS-Context, the Glue Schema and the Unified Schema Specifications.
+The extended UDDI Specification extends existing out-of-box UDDI Specification to address its aforementioned limitations (see Section 2 for relevant discussion).
+The WS-Context Specification improves the existing out-of-box Web-Service Context Specification to meet the aforementioned requirements of the Hybrid Service (see Section 1 for relevant discussion).
+The Glue Schema Specification is used as-is to be able to support interoperability with the US and Europe Grid projects.
+Finally, the Unified Schema Specification integrates these three information service specifications.
+Then, we discuss the two Hybrid Service Schemas: Hybrid Schema and SpecMetadata Schema, which define the necessary abstract data models to achieve a generic architecture for unification and federation of different information service implementations in the Hybrid Service.